mbcarbonetto/qiime2-session/hands-on-pricust2.md

 &#x1F536; You will need to download the reference files we will use in this session from this [link](https://github.com/mbcarbonetto/qiime2-session/tree/master/picrust).
 Please download both files: *reference.fna.qza* and *reference.tre.qza*.

-The input files will be the output files from **qiime dada2 denoise-single** command: the "feature table" artifact and the "representative sequence" artifact (i.e. table.qza and representative_sequences.qza in the QIIME2-sessions [hands-on](https://github.com/mbcarbonetto/qiime2-session/blob/master/Hands-on-V3.md))
+The input files will be the output files from **qiime dada2 denoise-single** command: the "feature table" artifact and the "representative sequence" artifact (i.e. table.qza and representative_sequences.qza in the QIIME2 [hands-on](https://github.com/mbcarbonetto/qiime2-session/blob/master/Hands-on-V3.md) sessions)

 ### 1. Place the ASVs against the PICRUSt2 reference multiple-sequence alignment and phylogeny.